MoralisWeb3/MoralisDocumentation/.github/pull_request_template.md

      - 📝 Use descriptive commit messages.
      - 📗 Update any related documentation and include any relevant screenshots.
 -->
+## Checklist

+* [ ] Have you followed the guidelines in our Contributing document?
+* [ ] Have you checked to ensure there aren't other open [Pull Requests](https://github.com/MoralisWeb3/MoralisDocumentation/pulls) for the same update/change?
+- [ ] If it is a core feature, have you added thorough tests?

+## Type of Change

+- [ ] Documentation update
+- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] This change requires a documentation update

 ## Description

 ## Related Issues & Documents

 ## QA Instructions, Screenshots, Recordings